kubearmor/KubeArmor/contribution/self-managed-k8s-selinux/README.md

-# Kubernetes Installation for SELinux-enabled Fedora OS
+# Kubernetes Installation for SELinux-enabled OS

 * Requirements

-  SELinux-enabled Fedora 30 or above.
+  CentOS 8 or above.

 * Prerequisites